shansou504/raspberry-pi-camera-audio-stream-to-browser/README.md

 sudo vim /usr/local/bin/stream.sh
 ```

-Create a command at the bottom
+Add the stream command at the bottom of your .profile so runs when with auto login to console (at boot).

 ```
 echo -e "\n\nstream.sh > /dev/null 2>&1 &" >> ~/.profile
 ```

-Test the stream.
-Run the command below and point your browser to the local IP address of the pi.
+To test the stream, run the command below and point your browser to the local IP address of the pi.
+There is about a 20-30 second delay.

 ```
 stream.sh
 ```

 If all goes well, reboot and make sure everything is running smoothly.
-There is about a 20-30 second delay.